 In my research, I learned that the alternative cancer therapy experts say that chemo kills the cancer cells, but it does not kill the cancer stem cells.
 So while the chemo may kill the cancer cells initially, because it does not kill the cancer stem cells, the cancer will often come back later and will be far worse than before.
 So do your research!
 A great place to start researching is on a website called, The Truth About Cancer at www.thetruthaboutcancer.com.com.
 Ty Bollinger runs this site and is a cancer survivor on a mission to educate others that cancer can be cured.
 He and his wife are the real deal.
 They’re passionate about helping others learn the truth because Ty lost about seven (7) loved ones to cancer.

 Third, be aware that there is a push to start treatment fast.
 My friend was told that he must start 12 sessions of chemotherapy immediately.
 So he did.
-He started, but stopped after 8 sessions because he became very sick.
+He started but stopped after 8 sessions because he became very sick.
 You decide when to stop and start.
 Yes, do your research, listen to what medical experts say, but also listen carefully to what alternative care experts say because they will offer far less toxic treatment.
-Consider the pros and cons on each choice when making your decisions.
+Consider the pros and cons of each choice when making your decisions.

 Fourth, you have a say in this because it’s your body.
 No need to be pushed into doing what you’re not sure about.
 If you do not like the idea of sitting in a chemo center for several hours while they intravenously push toxic chemicals into your bloodstream, then look for healthier alternatives that are out there.
-If the thoughts of having radiation to burn tumors (along with other parts of your body in the path of the radiation) does not appeal to you, then be sure to search for healthier alternatives that will build up your immune system.
+If the thoughts of having radiation to burn tumors (along with other parts of your body in the path of the radiation) do not appeal to you, then be sure to search for healthier alternatives that will build up your immune system.
 You want your immune system to be strong and built up so it can effectively fight the cancer, rather than to be devastated by chemicals or radiation.

 Develop a Plan